IDS6145-18Spring/assignment-1-practice-designing-models-tiffanimarlowe/model/object_diagram.md

 ## Smart City (My Problem) Model - Object Diagram

-This model describes the process behind the Smart Transportation: Roadways for All concept.
-It is broken down into three main systems, Roadways, Agents, and Vehicles, all which have their own components and variables.
-The reasoning for breaking it down this way is to better understand each system and how they tie into one another to create a unified system, in this case, the Roadways for All system.
+This model describes a higher level overview of how the system will be developed within the simulation.
+As previously stated there are three main sections: Roadways, Agents, and Vehicles.

 ![Object Diagram](../images/Object Diagram.PNG)